-First, pick out your favorite design.
-Once you have your wall paper picked out it’s time to prepare your RV walls.
+Once you have your wallpaper picked out, it’s time to prepare your RV walls.

-Before you get started, you need to see what kind of material is on your current walls.
+The first step is to find out what kind of material is on your current walls.

 So, assuming you don’t need to remove any existing wallpaper first, here are the steps for preparing your walls for the new peel and stick wallpaper:

 Using a damp cloth or sponge and some soapy warm water, scrub down your walls until there is no dirt or grime.

 Wipe down with clean water one or two times after that.
 Don’t get them too wet, though.